In Canada, driverless cars learn to see in the snow

 “If I’m not able to get into a car because we’re two steps short of a monsoon, why would we expect an autonomous vehicle to operate?”

-Reporting by Allison Lampert; Editing by Denny Thomas and Matthew Lewis
+Reporting by Allison Lampert; Editing by Denny Thomas, Matthew Lewis and Cynthia Osterman